Rook (chess): Endgame

 Rooks are most powerful towards the end of a game (i.e., the endgame), when they can move unobstructed by pawns and control large numbers of squares.
-They are somewhat clumsy at restraining enemy pawns from advancing towards promotion unless they can occupy the file behind the advancing pawn.
+They have trouble restraining enemy pawns from advancing towards promotion unless they occupy the file behind them.
 As well, a rook best supports a friendly pawn towards promotion from behind it on the same file (see Tarrasch rule).